yshamin/tsf/examples/jaxrs-advanced/README.txt

     mvn install

-Running this command will build the demo and create a WAR archive and an OSGI bundle for deploying the service either to servlet or OSGI containers.
+Running this command will build the demo and create a WAR archive and an OSGi bundle for deploying the service either to servlet or OSGi containers.

 Starting the service
 ---------------------------------------